MarceloSpessoto/MarceloSpessoto.github.io/_posts/2024-07-23-jenkins-pipeline.md

 builds for a GitHub repository.

-I hope to talk about Jenkins agents next and cover some implementations I've been experimenting for the kworkflow CI I am working on.
+I hope to talk about Jenkins agents next and cover some implementations I've been experimenting for the kworkflow CI I am working on and.

+I will also prepare a blog post detailing the Jenkins as Code implementations for the kworkflow CI I am working on.
+It will cover this aspect of Jenkins with more in-depth details and also explain the progress I've made with my Jenkins as Code repository for kworkflow.

 ## Glossary